Starlink Review 2026: Is It Worth It for Travelers?

 Starlink vs. Portable Satellite (Iridium GO)

 The Iridium GO exec is the other portable satellite option, offering truly global coverage including oceans and poles.
-However, at $150/month for a meager 22 Mbps maximum (and typically 5β10 Mbps), it is dramatically slower than Starlink.
-The Iridium GO is designed for emergency communications, basic messaging, and voice β not remote work.
+However, at $150/month for a meager 22 Mbps maximum (and typically 5—10 Mbps), it’s dramatically slower than Starlink.
+The Iridium GO is designed for emergency communications, basic messaging, and voice — not remote work.
 If you need to run Zoom calls, upload files, or stream, Starlink is the only viable satellite option.

 Starlink vs. Local SIM / eSIM

 These are complementary, not competing solutions.
-An eSIM from Airalo or Holafly gives you mobile data on your phone for $5β30/month in 200+ countries.
-Starlink gives you broadband at a fixed location for $120/month.
-The smart setup for traveling nomads is an eSIM for phone connectivity everywhere plus Starlink for workspace broadband where cellular is not sufficient.
+An eSIM from Holafly or Saily gives you mobile data on your phone for $5—30/month in 200+ countries.
+Starlink gives you broadband at a fixed location for $50-165/month depending on plan.
+The smart setup for traveling nomads is an eSIM for phone connectivity everywhere plus Starlink for workspace broadband where cellular isn’t sufficient.

 Tips for Getting the Most Out of Starlink While Traveling

-After 8 months of mobile Starlink use, here are the practical lessons we have learned the hard way.
+After 8 months of mobile Starlink use, here are the practical lessons I’ve learned the hard way.

 1. Always carry a backup connection.
-Starlink can fail β firmware updates, satellite coverage gaps during constellation repositioning, or obstructions you did not notice.
-An eSIM on your phone as a hotspot backup has saved us multiple times during important calls.
+Starlink can fail — firmware updates, satellite coverage gaps during constellation repositioning, or obstructions you didn’t notice.
+An eSIM on my phone as a hotspot backup has saved me multiple times during important calls.
+I once had a firmware update hit mid-Zoom call in Baja — my phone hotspot kept the meeting alive while the dish rebooted.

 4. Minimize obstructions aggressively.
 Even small obstructions matter.
 A 3% obstruction reading in the app translates to a brief connection drop roughly once every 5 minutes.
-For web browsing you will not notice it.
+For web browsing you won’t notice it.
 For a video call, you will.
 Always aim for less than 1% obstruction.

-5. Use the Starlink appβs obstruction tool before every setup.
-It takes 30 seconds and prevents you from spending 10 minutes setting up the dish in a spot that does not work.
+5. Use the Starlink app’s obstruction tool before every setup.
+It takes 30 seconds and prevents you from spending 10 minutes setting up the dish in a spot that doesn’t work.

 6. Secure the dish against wind.
 The Standard dish is light enough that strong gusts (30+ mph) can tip it over.
+I learned this one in Colorado when a gust knocked my dish off a picnic table.
 Use the official Starlink mount bolted to a surface, or sandbags / guy wires for temporary ground setups in windy areas.

 7. Consider the Ethernet adapter.
 Starlink sells an Ethernet adapter ($25) that plugs into the router.
-If you work from a wired connection for maximum stability β important for remote desktop or SSH sessions β it is a worthwhile investment.
+If you work from a wired connection for maximum stability — important for remote desktop or SSH sessions — it’s a worthwhile investment.
 Available directly from SpaceX or Amazon .

 8. Monitor your data usage on Mobile Priority plans.
 Once you exceed your priority data allotment, speeds during congested periods drop meaningfully.
 Track usage in the app and conserve data for work tasks rather than streaming during peak hours.